autonomoid/RACER/readme.md

-RACER - Rapid Assembly of Critical Event for Replay
+RACER - Rapid Assembly of Critical Events for Replay